tsgates/arch-wiki-markdown/wiki/Gaming.md

     Amnesia.bin64 -I -n -4
     hl2.exe -I -n -4 -a 0x1 #Wine with GLSL enabled

-etc, etc.
+etc.

 Optimus, and other helping programs

 As a general rule, any other process which the game requires to operate should be reniced to a level above that of the game itself.
-Strangely, Wine has a problem known as 'reverse scheduling', it can often have benefits when the more important processes are set to a higher nice level.
+Strangely, Wine has a problem known as reverse scheduling, it can often have benefits when the more important processes are set to a higher nice level.
 Wineserver also seems unconditionally to benefit from SCHED_FIFO, since rarely consumes the whole CPU and needs higher prioritization when